 "…and when we speak, we are afraid our words will not be heard nor welcomed, but when we are silent we are still afraid.
 So it is better to speak, remembering we were never meant to survive.” - Audre Lorde

-Nyasha Grayman-Simpson is the Henry S Dulaney Professor and Associate Professor of Psychology and Africana Studies.
+Dr. Nyasha Grayman-Simpson is the Henry S Dulaney Professor and Associate Professor of Psychology and Africana Studies.
 She is also a licensed professional counselor in the state of Maryland, with certifications in grief counseling, trauma, and telemental health.
 Grayman-Simpson completed her doctorate in Counseling Psychology at New York University, and worked as a full-time elementary school teacher, youth and family program director with the YMCA, and research scientist before joining the professoriate full-time.
-Prior to her arrival at Goucher in 2009, she taught Human Development, Psychology, and Counseling to undergraduate and graduate students at Hunter College, New York University, University of Missouri-Columbia, and the University of Delaware, where she was also a Psychologist in the Center for Counseling and Student Development.
+Prior to her arrival at Goucher in 2009, she taught Human Development, Psychology, and Counseling to undergraduate and graduate students at Hunter College, New York University, University of Missouri-Columbia, and the University of Delaware, where she held a joint appointment as a Psychologist in the Center for Counseling and Student Development.
 Dr. Grayman-Simpson has co-directed multiple intensive study abroad programs in the Caribbean; and at Goucher, she teaches content, methods, and applied psychology courses concerned with issues of power, collective/cultural identity, and subjective well-being.
-Dr. Gayman-Simpson pursues two related lines of research: (1) collective/cultural identity and subjective well-being; and, (2) critical education and transformative learning.
+She pursues two related lines of research: (1) collective/cultural identity and subjective well-being; and, (2) critical education and transformative learning.

 **Grayman-Simpson, N., Doucet, F., & Burgos-Lopez, L. (2019).
 Critical whiteness education and cognitive frame of reference elaboration: An in-depth descriptive case.
 Journal of Transformative Education, 17(3), 269–286. https://doi.org/10.1177/1541344618821053